cloudoperators/greenhouse/e2e/README.md

 The workflow detects e2e scenarios based on the folder names in the `e2e` directory, which contain `e2e_test.go` file (otherwise ignores the dir) and generates a matrix for the scenarios to run against `KinD` clusters targeting different kubernetes versions for remote cluster

-It will be multi-matrix workflow where each scenario will run the tests against different k8s versions for the remote cluster.
+It will be multi-matrix workflow where each scenario will run the tests against a remote cluster with a different k8s version.

 [E2E Workflow in Action](https://github.com/cloudoperators/greenhouse/actions/workflows/ci-e2e-test.yaml)